-As part of the E-marketplaces disclosure campaign HMRC has issued information requests under old provisions - they carry no right to appeal.
+As part of the E-marketplaces disclosure campaign HMRC issued information requests under old provisions which carried no right to appeal.

-In March 2012, at the start of its E-marketplaces disclosure campaign, HMRC issued online auction sites with information request notices under Section 18A(2) TMA 1970 to provide details of their member lists.
-The move is significant: if it had waited until April 2012, it would have to use different powers.
+In March 2012, at the start of its E-marketplaces disclosure campaign (which is now closed), HMRC issued online auction sites with information request notices under Section 18A(2) TMA 1970 to provide details of their member lists.
+The move is significant: if HMRC had waited until April 2012, it would have had to use different powers.

 So what is the issue?

-There is no right of appeal to a tribunal under s18A – so a recipient of such a notice would have to apply for judicial review if it objects.
+There is no right of appeal to a tribunal under s18A; a recipient of such a notice would have to apply for judicial review if it objects.
 Conversely, HMRC’s new data gathering powers under Schedule 23 FA 2011 apply from 1 April 2012, on which date s18A is repealed.
 Sch 23 does carry a right of appeal.

-Using a s18A(2) information request notices HMRC is trying to request details of the names and addresses of any persons whose details are retained on a register.
+Using a s18A(2) information request notices HMRC tried to request details of the names and addresses of any persons whose details are retained on a register.

 What is a register?